 The receipt of multiple copies of these proxy materials means that you have more than one account with brokers or our transfer agent.
 Please vote all of your shares.
 We also recommend that you contact your broker and/or our transfer agent to consolidate as many accounts as possible under the same name and address.
 Our transfer agent is American Stock Transfer & Trust Company, LLC.
 6201 15th Ave., Brooklyn, New York 11219 and they can be reached at (718) 921-8300.
-In addition, any stockholders who share an address and are receiving multiple copies of our proxy material can request delivery of a single copy of our proxy materials by sending a written request addressed to Prestige Consumer Healthcare Inc., 660 White Plains Road, Tarrytown, New York 10591, Attention: Corporate Secretary.
+In addition, any stockholders who share an address and are receiving multiple copies of our proxy materials by sending a written request addressed to Prestige Consumer Healthcare Inc., 660 White Plains Road, Tarrytown, New York 10591, Attention: Corporate Secretary.